undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-Loop Head is a working agricultural peninsula with a small permanent population — fewer than 2,000 people across the entire 30 km landmass.
-Sheep farming on the upland sections is the daily livelihood of most families; keep dogs on leads on every coastal walk and close gates after you.
-The cliffs along the Bridges of Ross and below the lighthouse are unprotected and have killed visitors who walked too close to the edge in wind — stay well back, and obey signage.
-The bottlenose dolphin pods in the Shannon Estuary are protected by Irish and EU law; only licensed operators are allowed to approach them — do not try to follow them in kayaks or private craft.
-Carrigaholt has been a small Irish-speaking community within historic memory; Irish (Gaeilge) is no longer the daily language, but the village retains a strong cultural identity that should be respected.
+Fewer than 2,000 people live across the whole 30 km of the peninsula, and most of them farm.
+Sheep are the daily livelihood on the upland sections, so keep dogs on leads on every coastal walk and close gates behind you.
+The cliffs at the Bridges of Ross and below the lighthouse are unprotected.
+They have killed visitors who walked too close to the edge in wind.
+Stay well back and obey the signage.
+The bottlenose dolphins of the Shannon Estuary are protected under Irish and EU law; only licensed operators may approach them, so do not chase the pods in kayaks or private craft.
+Carrigaholt was a small Irish-speaking community within historic memory.
+Irish (Gaeilge) is no longer the daily language, but the village keeps a strong cultural identity, and that identity deserves your attention.
 Listen first in the pubs.

 Practical notes